Estrellita mía

-Estrellita mía (English: My Little Star) is an Argentine telenovela directed by Diana Álvarez and starring Andrea del Boca and Ricardo Darín.
-It originally aired in 1987 on the Telefe network and was a commercial success.
+Estrellita mía (My Little Star in English, currently known as just Stellina in Italian and Polish) is an Argentine telenovela directed by Diana Álvarez and starring Andrea del Boca and Ricardo Darín, produced by Crustel S.A. and currently distributed by Sony Pictures Television, broadcast in 1987 on Canal 11 (now Telefe) and was a commercial success.

 Background

 Estrellita mía is a TV series adaptation of the radionovela El ángel perverso written by Delia Fiallo.
 The story has been adapted numerous times before: Venezuelan TV network Venevisión originally turned it into the series Lucecita in 1967, and again in 1972 under the same title, followed by a version called Virginia in 1983; in Argentina, the story was originally broadcast as the series Estrellita, esa pobre campesina in 1968 and was subsequently adapted as the film Lucecita in 1976.
 For Andrea del Boca, Estrellita mía was her first telenovela in five years, after 1982's Cien días de Ana.
 Her song "Necesito creer otra vez" was used as the series' music theme and later appeared on her album Con amor.

 Diana Álvarez and the series itself were nominated to the 1987 Martín Fierro Awards for the Best Director and the Best Television Series, respectively.
-From 1991 to 1992, the series was broadcast on Rete 4 in Italy as Stellina with Italian dubbing.
+From 1991 to 1992, the series was broadcast on Rete 4 in Italy as Stellina, and expanded with local TV networks in Italy until Lady Channel, Canale 21 and Vero Capri broadcast the series in the late-2000s and 2010s, and it later expanded internationally, since the early 2000s, while in the United States of America it remains unaired.

+As of September 12, 2000, the series' rights are currently held by Sony.

+From December 25, 2008, Sony remastered the series in 16:9 with new music, though this attempt failed by New Year's Eve 2008.
+Since June 23, 2009, episodes have aired in 16:9 domestically but remain 4:3 internationally.

+On January 18, 2022, the series was added to Disney+ as Stellina but faced backlash and was removed in May of the same year due to concerns over Sony's rights ownership.

+As of July 11, 2024, Sony has announced plans to revive the series under the working title Stellina 2.0, but details on the revival are not yet available.
+In December 2024, Sony announced that the reboot of the series was never picked up to any other network, and as of 2025, the series is not available on Crackle nor Amazon Prime Video nor Tubi.